NCAR/python-tutorial/source/tutorials/beginner.rst

 Creating a Data Dictionary
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-This is intended to pick off right where part 1.a left off - you had just
+This is intended to pick off right where "Reading in a .txt File" left off - you had just
 commited your new script file that reads in the data from file as a string.

 You will now manipulate your data into a more usable format - a dictionary.